Educational Leadership and Policy Studies

 About the Program

-The Ph.D. in Educational Leadership is designed for those individuals who intend building an academic career focused on conducting research in the multidisciplinary field of educational leadership and policy studies, or to build an administrative career focused on innovative and inquiry-based leadership; or build an administrative career switch.
+The Ph.D. in Educational Leadership is designed for those individuals who intend to build an academic career focused on conducting research and analysis in the multidisciplinary field of educational leadership and policy studies, or to build an administrative career focused on innovative and inquiry-based leadership.
 Accordingly, this program will prepare individuals for careers in K-12 education systems; research universities and teaching colleges; as well as private, non-profit, state, federal, or international educational agencies.

-Individual students will work alongside a collection of highly-regarded educational leadership faculty with expertise in multiple arenas including: school accountability, curriculum and pedagogy, education law, educational leadership, organization theory, politics of education, and education reform.
+Individual students will work alongside highly-regarded faculty with expertise in multiple arenas including: school accountability, curriculum and pedagogy, education law, turnaround school leadership, organization theory, politics of education, and equitable education reform.
 Once admitted into the program, students will be engaged in coursework organized around curriculum, leadership, and policy studies.
 Ultimately, students will design an individualized program of study that reflects specific research interests that prepare them to conduct – and apply – high quality research to practice; write and present scholarly papers at professional conferences; and, submit research articles for publication in education journals.

-Initial adivsing, from inquiry through admission through the first two years of course works is provided by Dr. William Black, Ph.D.
-Program Coordinator, email@example.com.
+Initial adivsing, from inquiry through admission through the first two years of coursework is provided by Dr. William Black, Area Program Coordinator, email@example.com.
 By the completion the second year of study students should select a major professor who assists the student planning the remaining course of study.
 By the end of the third year students should convene an advisory committee consisting of the major professor and at least three other members.
 The committee guides the student through the dissertation process.

 This program is not an initial certification or licensure program.
 Students seeking educational leadership certification need to refer to the M.Ed. or consult with program coordinator to a complete a modified program in Educational Leadership in addition to the Ph.D. plan requirements.